mark-antal-csizmadia/mark-antal-csizmadia.github.io/index.md

 layout: default
 ---

+## Hey there!
-**Hey**, thanks for dropping by!

-This is a minimal personal website.
+**Hey** there, thanks for dropping by!
+This is my minimal personal website.

-* * *

-Formally, I am a machine learning engineer with six years of experience.
-I have built and productized AI systems with Python, machine learning frameworks such as TensorFlow and PyTorch, and Generative AI products such as Vertex AI and OpenAI API.
+Formally, I am a machine learning engineer with six years of experience and demonstrated success in building and productionizing machine learning and recommendation systems using TensorFlow, PyTorch, AWS, GCP, Python, and LLMs.

 Informally, I make neural nets go brrr.